 ① Please enter the name of your local tax office.

-② For the "Date of Filing" on the tax return, please enter only the date you are filing the return.
+② For the "Date of Filing" field, please enter only the date you are filing your tax return.

-③ In the subject line, enter the year of the tax filing period and write "Final" immediately after "Income Tax and Special Income Tax for Reconstruction."
+③ In the subject line, enter the year of the tax filing period and write "Final" immediately after "Income Tax and Special Reconstruction Income Tax."

 ④ For your current address, please provide your full residential address, including the postal code, street number, and apartment number.
-If you are self-employed or similar and pay taxes based on the address of your office or place of business, please circle either “Business Premises, Office, Residence, etc.”, enter the address of your office or business in the top section, and enter your residential address in the bottom section.
+If you are self-employed or otherwise pay taxes based on the address of your office or place of business, please circle either “Business Premises, Office, Residence, etc.,” and enter the address of your office or business in the upper section and your residential address in the lower section.

 ⑤ Please enter your Individual Number (My Number).